k78ma/quartz/content/ML/Variational Autoencoder.md

 $$
 Pr(z|x, \phi) = \frac{Pr(x|z, \phi)Pr(z)}{Pr(x|\phi)}
 $$
-but in practice, this is intractable because we can't evaluate the evidence term $Pr(x|\phi)$ in the denominator.
+This is unfortunately also intractable because we can't evaluate the evidence term $Pr(x|\phi)$ in the denominator.

 One solution is to make a **variational approximation**: we choose a simple parametric form for $q(z|\theta)$ and use this to approximate the true posterior $Pr(z|x, \phi)$.
 Here, we choose a multivariate normal distribution with mean $\mu$ and diagonal covariance $\Sigma$.
 This will not always match the posterior well, but will be better for some values of $\mu$ and $\Omega$ than others.
 During training, we will find the normal distribution that is "closest" to the true posterior.
 This corresponds to minimizing the KL divergence in the second form of ELBO (tightness).